Phonetics: Phonemic Symbols 1.1

 Excellent! /k/ is a voiceless velar stop.

-C | /t/ Hint: /t/ is a voiceless alveolar stop. |
+C | /w/ Hint: /w/ is a bilabial glide. |

 Chose the symbol that represents the final sound of the word badge.